harrydowning/serl/docs/source/user_guide/lang_config.rst

 * On execution :code:`$.code.err-stmt[1]` will be run.

 ..
 Note::
-  It is recommended to not use the error token at the end of a :term:`production <grammar production>`.
+  The error token shouldn't be used at the end of a :term:`grammar production`.

 .. _grammar: